 Go On The Discovery Trail

-The Discovery Trail will take you by the Salt Springs.
+The Discovery Trail will take you by Salt Springs.
 It is these springs that many believe attracted Mammoths to the area.
 Along with mammoths many other creatures were drawn to the vegetation and salty earth near the springs.
-Many animals become stuck with no escape from the marshy, muddy areas around the spring, leading to fossils being found in the area.
+While the Salt Springs acted as a salt lick for it easily became the perfect spot for many animals to become stuck with no escape from the marshy, muddy areas.
+Thus leading to fossils being found in the area, including fossilized remains of giant mastodons.

 Spend Time At The Playgrounds